Classifying complements for Hopf algebras and Lie algebras: Introduction

 \section{Introduction}

-Let $\Cc$ be a category whose objects are sets endowed with various algebraic, topological or differential structures.
-To illustrate, we can think of $\Cc$ as the category of groups, Lie groups, Lie algebras, algebras, Hopf algebras, locally compact quantum groups etc. Let $E$ be an object of $\Cc$ and $A \subset E$ a given subobject of $E$.
+Let $\Cc$ be the category of groups, Lie algebras, Hopf algebras, etc. and $A \subset E$ a given subobject of $E$ in $\Cc$.
 A subobject $H$ of $E$ is called a \emph{complement} of $A$ in $E$ (or an \emph{$A$-complement} of $E$) if $E$ can be written as a 'product' of $A$ and $H$ such that $A$ and $H$ have 'minimal intersection' in $E$; the meaning of 'product' and 'minimal intersection' depends on the given category $\mathcal{C}$.
 We denote by $[E: A]^f$ the cardinal of the (possibly empty) isomorphism classes of all $A$-complements of $E$ and we call it the \emph{factorization index} of $A$ in $E$.
-A natural problem which may be of interest for several areas of mathematics arises:
+A natural question arises:

-\textbf{Classifying complements problem (CCP):} \textit{ Let $A \subset E$ be two given objects in $\Cc$.
+\textbf{Classifying complements problem (CCP):} \textit{Let $A \subset E$ be a given subobject of $E$ in $\Cc$.
 If an $A$-complement of $E$ exists, describe explicitly, classify all $A$-complements of $E$ and compute the factorization index $[E: A]^f$.}

-To start with, we consider the trivial case of the (CCP), namely when $\Cc = {\mathcal Ab}$, the category of abelian groups.
-If $A$ is a subgroup of $E$ then an $A$-complement of $E$, if exists, is a subgroup $H\leq E$ such that $E = A + H$ and $A \cap H = \{0\}$.
-In this case the group $H$ is of course unique up to an isomorphism.
-Thus, the factorization index $[E: A]^f \in \{0, 1\}$, for any $A \leq E \in {\mathcal Ab}$.
-Now we take a step forward and formulate the (CCP) in the case when $\Cc = {\mathcal Gr}$, the category of groups.
-In this context things change radically and the problem is far from being trivial.
-An $A$-complement in a group $E$ is a subgroup $H \leq E$ such that $E = A H$ and $A \cap H = \{1\}$ - we use the multiplicative notation for arbitrary groups.
-In this case, we say that $E$ \emph{factorizes} through $A$ and $H$ and an $A$-complement of $E$ is not necessarily unique.
-The basic example is the following: consider $S_3$ to be the symmetric group on three letters viewed as a subgroup in $S_4$ by considering $4$ to be a fixed point.
-Then, the cyclic group $C_4$ and the Klein's group $C_2 \times C_2$ are both complements of $S_3$ in $S_4$ and thus the factorization index $[S_4 : S_3]^f = 2$.
-Hence, we expect to obtain a non-trivial and consistent theory of the (CCP) whose difficulty depends essentially on the category $\Cc$ as well as on the nature of the extension $A \subset E$ in the category $\Cc$.
-In the case when $\Cc$ is the category of groups the problem was recently solved in \cite{am-2012}.
+To start with, let $\Cc = {\mathcal Gr}$ be the category of groups.
+An $A$-complement of a group $E$ is a subgroup $H \leq E$ such that $E = A H$ and $A \cap H = \{1\}$.
+An $A$-complement of $E$, if exists, is not necessarily unique.
+The basic example is the following: consider $S_3$ to be the symmetric group viewed as a subgroup in $S_4$ by considering $4$ to be a fixed point.
+Then, the factorization index $[S_4 : S_3]^f = 2$.
+For more details on the group case we refer the reader to \cite{am-2012}.
+Hence, we expect to obtain non-trivial results for the (CCP) whose difficulty depends on the category $\Cc$ as well as on the extension $A \subset E$ in $\Cc$.